readthedocs/ethicalads.io/content/posts/2022-content-as-intent.md

 But search engines are not the only places where software developers exhibit their intent.
 From using online tools like [https://jsbin.com](jsbin) rendering their html edits in real-time to scouring package documentation to fix their latest bug, software developers telegraph their intentions primarily through the content that they are viewing.
-This can be numerically demonstrated in the comparison of Click through Rates (CTR) on content-targeted campaigns vs non-content targeted campaigns.
+This can be numerically demonstrated in the comparison of Click through rates (CTR) on content-targeted campaigns vs non-content targeted campaigns.